24/7 Emergency Water Damage Restoration Services • Free Visual Inspection For Property Owners (601) 501-6119

 Mississippi Storm Tips & Resources

-Published by SEO on April 12, 2016 in category: Disaster Tips, Local Weather
+Published by 911 Restoration Jackson on April 12, 2016 in category: Disaster Tips, Local Weather

 Residents are on edge as heavy rain and flooding continues to slam Louisiana and parts of Mississippi.
 Due to the severity of the storm, flash flood warnings have been issued and roadways have been closed for the public’s safety.